traefik/hub-static-analyzer-action/README.md

         # Path where to store the linting results.
 The file will be overwritten if it exists.
         # By default, in "traefik-hub-static-analyzer-lint.out".
         lint-output-file: "/path/to/output.lint.out"

+        # Comma-separated list of rules to disable.
+        lint-disabled-rules: ""

         ## Diff report options:
         # Enable the generation of a diff report.